jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 for other parts of Witney.
 An average of 2.5 people occupy one residence.
 When the new homes are occupied,
-Witney will have a further 3,
-residents.
-Plans for nearby Carterton include 1,600 new homes (4, people) by 2026.
+Witney will have a further 3,750 residents.
+Plans for nearby Carterton include 1,600 new homes (4,000 people) by 2026.
 ```
 ## Crime and safety

 ```
 Witney is protected by Thames
-Valley Police and community safety is the shared responsibility ofWest
+Valley Police and community safety is the shared responsibility of West
 Oxfordshire Community Safety
 Partnership, which includes the police, the District Council and